July 27, 2022

 Pests & Diseases Impatiens

 Few pests and diseases attack Impatiens.
-Problems to watch for are aphids (spray with pyrethrum, Searles Bug Beater, or hose off with a gentle spray), caterpillars (pick off by hand) and fungal disease, which show as small black spots on the foliage (spray with SeaMax Fish & Kelp).
+Problems to watch for are aphids (spray with pyrethrum, Searles Bug Beater, or hose off with a gentle spray), caterpillars (pick off by hand) and fungal disease, which shows as small black spots on the foliage (spray with SeaMax Organic Fertiliser Liquid).
 The 'Beacon' Impatiens series are bred to resist Downy mildew.